cdiogo/100-days-of-code/challenges/day-02.md

 ##### Notes

-I saw this exercise on [codewars](www.codewars.com) on a daily challenge.
+I saw this explanation about Tribonacci at [codewars](www.codewars.com) on a daily challenge, I believe that Tribonacci didn't really exist.
+But it will be a fun problem to solve.